-The Communications Port Parameters under menu MM->6->2 (menu to the right) allow you to change the default baud rate settings and the FCM (Flow Control Mode) of the eight 2070/ATC serial ports.
-This programming overrides the default baud rate settings shown to the right when the unit is initialized.
+The Communications Port Parameters under menu MM->6->2 (menu to the right) allow you to change the default baud rate settings and the FCM (Flow Control Mode) of the eight 2070 serial ports.
+This programming overrides the default baud rate settings shown to the right when the 2070 is reset.